 CoV can be used to develop new products and to improve existing ones.
 A component of variation can help you decide; How much do different factors like raw materials, reactors, machines and instruments contribute to variation of product quality?
 How is the within batch variation compared to the between batch variation?

-Here is a Component of variation video example for weight: How much variation is due do measurement error and variation within a day?
+Follow the link to see a video of a Component of variation example for weight: How much variation is due do measurement error and variation within a day?

 Lean Tech arranges Component of Variation training based on request and helps you with design and analysis if needed.